 You can protect the lawn and control curl grubs and armyworm by treating with a lawn insecticide.

-Thunderstorms are expected to be more severe and frequent in areas such as northern New South Wales, southern Queensland, inland Western Australia and across the tropical north this summer.
-Apply a lawn fertiliser towards the end of the wet season to replace the nutrients in your luscious lawn that were washed away by heavy rains.
+Where thunderstorms are expected, apply a lawn fertiliser towards the end of the wet season to replace the nutrients in your luscious lawn that were washed away by heavy rains.

 Keep your vegies alive in the heat

 To keep your homegrown salad bowl fresh, if potted vegies start to get too hot and wilt, move them into a more shaded spot.
-Lettuce, rocket, parsley, mint, basil and silverbeet will all tolerate part shade with morning sun and afternoon shade being ideal.
+Lettuce, rocket, parsley, mint, basil, and silverbeet will all tolerate partial shade, with morning sun and afternoon shade being ideal.

 Combat fruit flies

-Delicious and juicy fruit is perfect for a warmer summer so make sure you keep those pesky fruit flies at bay by using a bait.
-Look for one that is certified for use in organic gardening as it will be derived from naturally occurring soil bacteria.
+Delicious and juicy fruit is perfect for a warm summer, so make sure to keep those pesky fruit flies at bay by using a bait.
+Look for one that is certified for use in organic gardening, as it will be derived from naturally occurring soil bacteria.
 Apply it to the lower trunk, foliage or a piece of plywood.
 Don’t forget to remove any fallen fruit to help deter fruit fly infestations.

 To promote sweet and juicy fruit this summer, mulch strawberries and other berries with sugar cane or pea straw to help keep roots cooler and reduce moisture loss from the soil.